 Userpilot Paths

 • Analytics dashboards: These dashboards enable you to keep track of your key product performance and user behavior metrics at a glance, without any technical setup required.
-You can also create your own customized dashboards.
+You can either choose one of the popular dashboard templates or create customized dashboards with metrics that matter to your business.

 Userpilot’s ease of use